Yocxhell/GEB/README.md

 warnlist.txt: A list of possible griefers.
 If you find any people with a 'warning', please try to gather evidence Ensure that all Steam IDs added manually to lists end with a '/' to be recognized correctly.

-Feedback:
-Private Feedback: Please contact me directly on u/Leowanaton .
+Feedback: Please contact me directly on u/Leowanaton .
 Suggestions: Feel free to leave comments here.
 Thank you for helping with the beta testing!